Financial Planning

 3. The Owner Must Be the Same for both Contracts

 The same person or entity must own both the old and new contracts.
 Transferring ownership of the financial product from one person to another is not allowed in a 1035 exchange.
-Ownership must remain the same throughout the entire exchange, and the new policy should have benefits similar to the old one.
+Ownership must remain the same throughout the entire exchange, and the new policy should have benefits like the old one.

-These 1035 change rules ensure the policyholder's benefits and obligations remain consistent, making the exchange fair and straightforward.
+These 1035 exchange rules ensure the policyholder's benefits and obligations remain consistent, making the exchange fair and straightforward.
 For example, a 1035 life insurance exchange would require you to own the old and new policies.
 A change in ownership would disqualify the exchange from its tax-free status, so keep this in mind.

 4. Institutions Handle This Directly